gmum/huggingmolecules/README.md

   splits) validation loss.
 The result is the averaged value of test metric (metric computed on the test dataset, e.g. test loss) for the chosen learning rate.

-Running a benchmark is essentialy the same as running any other script form experiments/ module.
+Running a benchmark is essentially the same as running any other script form experiments/ module.
 So for instance to benchmark vanilla MAT model (without pretraining) on BBB dataset using GPU 0, we simply type:

 ```